na-na-hi/renget/archive/hostfreellamas.md

  **VRAM required** | 8GB for 8k context | 14GB for 8k context | 24GB for 3.5k context | 24GB for 16k context thanks to GQA | 48GB for 16k context

 b.
 Go to https://huggingface.co and choose a model, pick the ones with GPTQ suffix, they're meant to be run on full GPU with exllama.
 - ggml/gguf also works.
 Oobabooga already supports llama.cpp loader.
+It supports CPU/RAM inference with GPU offloading.
 The prompt processing mechanism is different than exllama, slower on new prompts, faster on cached prompts => ggml is better for self-service if you swipe/regenerate often.
 - Model ranking: https://rentry.org/ayumi_erp_rating - automated rating, grain of salt needed.
 - This guy quantizes: https://huggingface.co/TheBloke
 - If you only serve yourself, run at least q5_k_m ggml for the optimal quality tradeoff, if you can afford it.
 The quality bump from q4 is more than the perplexity difference suggests.